No-go theorems for pointwise-defined spinorial quantum fields: Poincaré covariance

 \begin{proof} See Appendix \ref{app:gravitons}. \end{proof}

-Hence, we have shown that spinorial quantum fields cannot satisfy pointwise spinor covariance under the assumption of the existence (and, for gravitons, the uniqueness) of a vacuum vector.
+\sam{Note once again that the covariance law assumed in Thm.~\ref{thm:chiral} does not include transformations that close only modulo gauge transformations.
+Thus, for electromagnetism, the clean gauge-invariant object to apply this no-go theorem on is the field strength $\hat{F}_{\mu\nu}$, i.e. a $(1,0)\oplus(0,1)$ multiplet.
+The vector potential $\hat{A}_\mu$ transforms as a $(1/2,1/2)$ multiplet only up to a gauge transformation. \\

+Similarly, a symmetric rank-two field $\hat{h}_{\mu\nu}$ seen as a $(0,0)\oplus(1,1)$ falls under Thm.~\ref{thm:gravitons} only when treated as an exact Lorentz tensor multiplet.
+The metric perturbation in linearised gravity is gauge-dependent under linearised diffeomorphisms.
+For a gauge-invariant gravitational object, one should instead formulate the statement for the linearised curvature, for example the linearised Weyl multiplet $(2,0)\oplus(0,2)$, which is also covered by the argument above.} \\

+\sam{Hence, exact pointwise Poincaré covariance for finite-dimensional Lorentz multiplets is highly constrained in the presence of an invariant vacuum.
+For multiplets with no trivial Lorentz sub-representation, Thm.~\ref{thm:chiral} shows that every component and its adjoint annihilate the invariant vacuum.
+For a multiplet containing one scalar component and one non-trivial irreducible component, Thm.~\ref{thm:gravitons} shows that only the scalar component can act non-trivially on the vacuum, and even then only as a constant multiple.
+These statements are raised at the operator level after assuming that the vacuum is separating for the relevant field algebra.} \\

 Though an extension which may or may not be expected from the scalar case covered by Wizimirski's theorem, we find this interesting: it confirms the epistemic rather than ontological nature of Poincaré covariance, and underlines the difficulty of quantising Lorentzian metrics pointwise. \\

-Whether this result can be further extended to more general covariance groups -- e.g. the isometry group of some other Lorentzian spacetimes of interest (though those are not always locally compact so need not admit the usual representation theory results on Hilbert spaces) -- is an interesting open question.
+Whether this result can be further extended to more general covariance groups -- e.g. the isometry group of some other Lorentzian spacetimes of interest (though those are not always locally compact so need not admit the usual representation theory results on Hilbert spaces) -- is an interesting open question. \\

+\sam{We see weak continuity as the main cause of the no-go theorems related to (anti)commutation relations and causality; in particular, we expect pointwise quantum fields which are not weakly continuous (e.g. relational local quantum fields found in Ref.~\cite{fedida_foundations_2025}) to avoid these obstructions. \\

+The no-go results related to pointwise covariance are not immediately related to weak continuity however.
+Indeed, Thm. \ref{thm:chiral} does not require any such notions of continuity.
+Rather, we expect the notion of covariance to be too strong to be implemented pointwisely: after all, it is an epistemic requirement (the physics looks the same in all inertial reference frames) rather than an ontic one.
+Again, relational local quantum fields \cite{fedida_foundations_2025} are not, at the functional analytic level, pointwise covariant (but rather also have a shift in the state of the quantum reference frame), and thus avoid these results.}